barleybobs/homeassistant-ecowater-softener/README.md

 Version 3.4.2
 - Added "Last Update" sensor to show date and time from the last connection to API with "Online" Status.
 - Added Spanish Translation.
+- Some minor changes.
+OUT OF SALT ON ... now gives the data d/m/Y instead Y/m/d when date format at setup is dd/mm/yyyy
+- Update Readme file to show the current version and changelog.

 Version 3.4.1
 - Fixed invalid regex warning - Updated regex by @figorr